AI Transformation

 The real issue is that your discovery, document collection, and analysis workflow lives in your head.
 You're the only person who knows which questions to ask, which documents matter, and how to synthesize the findings into something a client will pay to act on.

-John Sullivan, an AI consultant who came through our program, described the problem perfectly: "We had no systematized process by which to qualify a lead, run the discovery and audit, and then produce a roadmap."
+AI consultants I've worked with describe the problem perfectly: no systematized process to qualify a lead, run discovery and audit, and produce a roadmap.

 That's the bottleneck.
 Not time management.
 Not discipline.
 The absence of a structured system that someone other than the founder can follow.

-Lou Bajuk put it another way.
-He was "looking to streamline and make this intake and understanding phase more scalable."
-Notice the word he used: scalable.
+I hear another version of this from consultants who want to streamline and scale the intake and understanding phase.
+Notice the word they use: scalable.
 Not faster.
 Not easier.
 Scalable.
 As in, it needs to work when I'm not the one doing it.

 Why Training Juniors Fails (And What Actually Works)